-Do not install the product in a location subject to high temperature (over 50°C), low temperature (below -10°C), or high humidity.
+Do not install this product in a location subject to high temperature (over 55°C), low temperature (below -25°C), or high humidity.
 Doing so may cause fire or electric shock.
 Keep out of direct sunlight and heat radiation sources.
 This may cause fire.
-Avoid aiming the camera directly towards extremely bright objects such as the sun, as this may damage the image sensor.